LIT-Protocol/developer-guides-code/solana-openai/nodejs/README.md

 1. Using an imported Ethereum private key, connect the wallet to the Lit RPC endpoint `Chronicle Yellowstone`
 2. Connect to the Lit network using the `LitNodeClient` on the `datil-dev` network
 3. Connect the `LitContracts` client to the Lit network (`datil-dev` in this case)
-4. **If not provided in the .env file**: Mint a PKP
+4. **If PKP idnot provided in the .env file**: Mint a new PKP.
-5. Create an AuthMethod using our Ethereum wallet
+5. Use your Ethereum wallet to create an AuthMethod.
-6. Use the created AuthMethod to be the authentication in generating Session Signatures for our PKP
+6. Use the created AuthMethod for authentication in generating session signatures for our PKP.
-7. Create a new Solana Wrapped Key
+7. Generate a new Solana Wrapped Key.
-8. Fetch the encrypted metadata of our Wrapped Key
+8. Retrieve the encrypted metadata of our Wrapped Key.
-9. Define Access Control Conditions to encrypt our OpenAI API key with.
-This will ensure it is not revealed at any point.
+9. Set up Access Control Conditions (ACCs) to encrypt our OpenAI API key.
+This ensures it is not revealed at any point.
 The ACCs are the same ones used to encrypt the Wrapped Key metadata.
-10. Write a simple prompt for our AI to answer
+10. Write a simple prompt for the AI to answer.
-11. Execute the Lit Action, providing our encrypted Solana Wrapped Key and OpenAI API key metadata, as well as our prompt.
+11. Run the Lit Action, providing our encrypted Solana Wrapped Key and OpenAI API key metadata, as well as our prompt.

 ### Lit Action Overview

 Within the Lit Action:

-1. Decrypt the Solana Wrapped Key and OpenAI API key
+1. Decrypt the Solana Wrapped Key and OpenAI API key.
-2. Remove the salt from the decrypted Solana private key
+2. Remove the salt from the decrypted Solana private key.
-3. Query OpenAI for a response to the prompt
+3. Send the prompt to OpenAI and receive a response.
-4. Create a Solana keypair from the decrypted private key
+4. Generate a Solana keypair from the decrypted private key.
-5. Use the Solana keypair to sign the OpenAI response
+5. Use the Solana keypair to sign the OpenAI response.
-6. Verify the signature
+6. Ensure the signature is valid.

 ### Expected Output

 After running the test, the end of the output in the console should appear similar to:

 ```ts
 ✅ Executed the Lit Action